Federated Learning with Nonvacuous Generalisation Bounds: Discussion

-\paragraph{SGD on centered parameters of the posterior} For stability reason, \cite{DziugaiteRoy2017} proposed to learn the centered parameters of the posterior $w$ via SGD on train set.
-Doing this step, provide better result than learning the posterior directly.
-But is a deceiving step, because in this case, PAC-Bayes from scratch is not self-sufficient.
+\textbf{SGD on centered parameters of the posterior} \cite{DziugaiteRoy2017} proposed to learn the centered parameters of the posterior $w$ via SGD on training set.
+This step allows better results than learning the posterior directly.